 Create a bastion host and use the bastion host to access the database host.
-For more information, see Create a bastion host, Access a Linux host from a bastion host, and Access a Windows host from a bastion host.
+For more information, see Create a bastion host, Log on to a host by using a bastion host in Linux, and Access a Windows host from a bastion host.

 Database hosts and bastion hosts are used together in the following typical application scenarios:

 - Financial and insurance enterprises must establish reliable audit mechanisms to meet the strict security regulatory requirements of the industry.

 - Internet enterprises require efficient and stable audit systems because the number of employees and servers in Internet enterprises is rapidly increasing.